KSriki/CohortConnectBackend/README.md

-# README
+# READMEcd

-* Details page for each user with client-side routes
+* Aesthetics: background image for main page and details?

-  * List of past statuses and maybe repos/events
+* Navbar with logo, link to home page

-* Reach goal of learn-style activity feed for statuses (then events)
+* Main page style rule to enforce card size